 We could pick any car we wanted from a row of cars, so I picked a white Chevrolet HHR.
 We could only fit two of our cases into the boot, so the rest had to go onto the back seat.

 I’ve only driven an automatic car once before, so took a moment to compose myself for driving out of the car park!
 Adjusting my mirrors and remembering to have my foot on the break pedal as I put the car into reverse.
 I tentatively reversed out of the car parking space and drove towards the exit.
 Our driving licenses were checked and our credit card was swiped.

 It was a bit disorientating to start with, but soon enough I was relaxed with the driving.
 There were barely any cars on the road which helped!
 Went through a few toll roads and we all go very excited when we started seeing signs to Disney, International Drive etc.

 And then seeing restaurant signs and lots of “Oh look!
-It’s *insert restaurant here!”
+It’s *insert restaurant name here!”

 It took about 3 hours from landing, getting off the plane, through immigration, getting the car and the drive to the villa.
 A long time?
 Yes, but to be honest, we didn’t really notice!

 We eventually found the villa and took the tour.
 We were impressed with everything and especially loved the homeliness of it.
 It was fun opening doors and discovery what each room held.
 Our bedroom had a mahoosive bed – I think I had to roll over twice just to get to Steve on the other side!!
 Liam went and picked out one of the three twin bedrooms to call his own for the duration of hour holiday.

 Saw the swimming pool and jacuzzi…we couldn’t wait to dip our toes into our very own pool!

 After the tour, we left our cases unpacked and went straight to Walmart for some supplies.
 We had written a list of essentials, and quite sad of me, but I was looking forward to going to an American supermarket!